Hennersxxx/odin-recipes/README.md

 # odin-recipes
 My GitHub recipes
-This is my respository for creaing Odin recipes
+This is my repository for creaing Odin recipes